HLLY Investors Have Opportunity to Lead Holley Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Holley Inc. ("Holley" or the "Company") (NYSE: HLLY).
+BENSALEM, Pa., Dec.
+15, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Holley Inc. ("Holley" or the "Company") (NYSE: HLLY).

 Class Period: July 21, 2021 – February 6, 2023